isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

 #💡 Note:
 core_gene_alignment.aln was the core genome alignment generated by Panaroo.
-The flags -mvph were used to:
+<br />The flags -mvph were used to:
--m: output in multi-FASTA format
+- m: output in multi-FASTA format
--v: produce variant sites only
+- v: produce variant sites only
--p: output in PHYLIP format (used in downstream tools)
+- p: output in PHYLIP format (used in downstream tools)
--h: add a header line
+- h: add a header line

 The resulting alignment (snp-filtered_core_gene_alignment.aln) was used for downstream phylogenetic inference with IQ-TREE.

 🌳 IQ-TREE (Phylogenetic Tree Construction)
-IQ-TREE v2.1.4 was used to construct a maximum likelihood phylogenetic tree based on SNPs from the core genome alignment.
+<br />IQ-TREE v2.1.4 was used to construct a maximum likelihood phylogenetic tree based on SNPs from the core genome alignment.

 bash:
 ```bash
 iqtree -s snp-filtered_core_gene_alignment.aln.snp_sites.aln -m MFP -nt AUTO
 ```

-#💡 Notes:
+#💡 Note:
-The input file snp-filtered_core_gene_alignment.aln.snp_sites.aln was generated by SNP-sites.
+- The input file snp-filtered_core_gene_alignment.aln.snp_sites.aln was generated by SNP-sites.
-The -m MFP option invokes ModelFinder Plus, which automatically selects the best-fit substitution model.
+- The `-m` MFP option invokes ModelFinder Plus, which automatically selects the best-fit substitution model.

 🧩 Newick Utilities (Midpoint Rooting)
-Newick Utilities v1.6 was used to midpoint root the phylogenetic tree generated by IQ-TREE.
+<br />Newick Utilities v1.6 was used to midpoint root the phylogenetic tree generated by IQ-TREE.
 ```
 nw_reroot snp-filtered_core_gene_alignment.aln.snp_sites.aln.treefile > rooted_tree.nwk
 ```

-#💡 Notes:
+#💡 Note:
-nw_reroot was used to apply midpoint rooting to the tree.
+- nw_reroot was used to apply midpoint rooting to the tree.
-The resulting output file (rooted_tree.nwk) was used for downstream lineage classification and tree annotation.
+- The resulting output file (rooted_tree.nwk) was used for downstream lineage classification and tree annotation.

 🧬 FastBAPS (Lineage Classification)
-FastBAPS v1.0.8 was used for Bayesian hierarchical clustering of the SNP alignment to infer population structure.
+<br />FastBAPS v1.0.8 was used for Bayesian hierarchical clustering of the SNP alignment to infer population structure.
 ```
 run_fastbaps \
   -i snp-filtered_core_gene_alignment.aln.snp_sites.aln \